roualdes/bridgestan/rust/README.md

 ## Compiling the model

-The Rust wrapper currently have a builtin functionality to compile Stan models (function `compile_model` under the feature flag `compile-stan-model`).
+The Rust wrapper currently have a builtin functionality to compile Stan models (function `compile_model` under the feature flag `download-bridgestan-src`).
 For safety reasons all Stan models need to be installed with `STAN_THREADS=true`.
 However, if you use the Rust wrapper builtin functionality to compile Stan models, this will automatically be set for you.

 When compiling a model using `make`, set the environment variable: